danielfvm/Patstrap/README.md

 ### Hausing
 The 3D-Model and the `.scad` file of the hausing, which includes some space for the Motor Discs and the ESP8266, is available under `/model` and can be 3D-Printed.
 Alternatively you can use a normal headband and simply hot glue the Motor Discs and the ESP on a headband.
 ### Battery
 For battery support please refer to the [SlimeVR Docs](https://docs.slimevr.dev/diy/tracker-schematics.html).
-They use a `TP4056` for charging the battery and powering the device.
-If you want to measure the battery level you need to add the 180kOhm resistor to Pin A0 (enable `Battery sense` in slimevr docs for circuit diagram).
+SlimeVR uses a `TP4056` for charging and powering the device.
+If you want to measure the battery level you need to add the 180kOhm resistor at Pin A0 (enable `Battery sense` in slimevr docs for circuit diagram).

 ## Software